I came across the following quote at a Meetup on Leadership:

 We have been raised in a culture where it is good to be a maverick.
 Most of the movies of our times highlight that fact.
 But I would almost always give preference to a well-performing, highly-cohesive team of regular heroes than one that is dependent on its superhero.
 As the old African saying goes, “if you want to go fast, go alone; if you want to go far, go together”.

-An Agile methodology with a Waterfall mindset would not fly!
+An Agile framework with a Waterfall mindset would not fly!

 Image Source: kcet.org